figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_QUERY.md

 ## 🕵🏻 Querying the subgraph

 After deploying the subgraph, we need to wait a little in order for it to sync with the NEAR mainnet.
-It will scan past blocks to find receipts and then listen for any new receipts.
+It will scan past blocks starting at the `startBlock` you specified in `subgraph.yaml` to find receipts and then listen for any new receipts.

 > Note: the indexing progression indicator for the Hosted Service is not currently functioning for NEAR subgraphs.

-> Before running the query, you'll need to make sure you have the [Metamask](https://metamask.io/) extension installed in your browser and that you're connected to the mainnet of Ethereum.
-Why?
-We'll decorate the data returned by the GraphQL query with data coming from the [CryptoPunks Data on Etherscan](https://etherscan.io/address/0x16F5A35647D6F03D5D3da7b35409D65ba03aF3B2#readContract) to be able to render the images and other CryptoPunk metadata.

-In your Hosted Service dashboard, clicking on a deployedl you should see a GraphQL endpoint that resembles `https://api.thegraph.com/subgraphs/name/<username>/<subgraph-name>` Open this in another tab, and you will see a GraphiQL UI.
+In your Hosted Service dashboard, there is a playground area with a GraphiQL UI.
 Consider this a sandbox in which to experiment with GraphQL queries.
 Open the right sidebar to explore your schema.

-If you're running the Pathway using Gitpod, you will need to add the Gitpod Workspace URL to `.env.local` instead of localhost, as mentioned in the previous step.
-The port number must also be added to the beginning of the URL, rather than at the end.
-For example: `https://8000-olive-meerkat-mapxxnyp.ws-us18.gitpod.io/`.

 ## 👨‍💻 Your turn!
 Write the GraphQL query